rapid7/metasploit-framework/Metasploit-Guide-SMB.md

 ### Lab Environment

-When testing in a lab environment - SMB can be used on a window host, or within Docker.
+When testing in a lab environment - SMB can be used on a Window's host machine, or within Docker.

 For instance running Samba on Ubuntu 16.04:

 ```bash
 docker run -it --rm --publish 127.0.0.1:139:139 --publish 127.0.0.1:445:445 ubuntu:16.04 /bin/bash